hoffoh/redhat/README.md

 # Scripts to help troubleshooting issues by Rafrojas

-## Those scripts are used to get a summary from sos-report or ODF Must-gathers by running the script
+## Those scripts are used locally to get a summary from sos-report or ODF Must-gathers by running the script:

 Usage:

 Used on supportshell where the cases are yanked

-### To collect a glusterfs summary of the cluster
+### To generate a glusterfs report of the cluster

     - bash ./checksos.sh

 Will scan home directory for case numbers and give a list, you need to select the case to get a list of sos-reports, finally select the number of the report to get data

-### To collect a Ceph/ODF report of general status
+### To generate a Ceph/ODF report of general status

     - bash ./PreChecks.sh